2017 Super Bowl LI - Edelman's shoe catch

 Rest your pint on history.

-Notice: No sports player, team, league, or playoff is affiliated with Points and Pints or is the source of, is responsible for, or has endorsed, sponsored, or authorized these coasters or this website.
+Notice: No sports player, team, league, or playoff is affiliated with Playbook Products or is the source of, is responsible for, or has endorsed, sponsored, or authorized these coasters or this website.

 2017 Super Bowl LI